-H-Elective deferrals to a section 457(b) deferred compensation plan H-Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan.
-See the Instructions for Forms 1040 and 1040-SR for
+H-Elective deferrals to a section 501(c)(18)(D) tax-exempt organization plan.
+See the Form 1040 instructions for how to deduct.

-K-20% excise tax on excess golden parachute payments.
-See the Instructions for Forms 1040 and 1040-SR.
+J-Nontaxable sick pay (information only, not included in box 1, 3, or 5) K-20% excise tax on excess golden parachute payments.
+See the Form 1040 instructions

-$\ensuremath{\textbf{L-Substantiated}}$ employee business expense reimbursements (nontaxable)
+L-Substantiated employee business expense reimbursements (nontaxable)

 M-Uncollected social security or RRTA tax on taxable cost of group-term life insurance over \$50,000 (former employees only).
-See the Instructions for Forms 1040 and 1040-SR.
+See the Form 1040 instructions.

 N-Uncollected Medicare tax on taxable cost of group-term life insurance over \$50,000 (former employees only).
-See the Instructions for Forms 1040 and 1040-SR.
+See the Form 1040

-$\begin{array}{l} \textbf{P}-\text{Excludable moving expense reimbursements paid directly to a member of the U.S. Armed Forces (not included in box 1, 3, or 5) \\ \textbf{Q}--\text{Nontaxable combat pay.
-See the Instructions for Forms 1040 and 1040-SR for details on reporting this amount.} \end{array}$
+$\mbox{\bf P-}\mbox{\bf Excludable}$ moving expense reimbursements paid directly to a member of the U.S. Armed Forces (not included in box 1, 3, or 5)

+Q-Nontaxable combat pay.
+See the Form 1040 instructions for details on reporting this amount.